MSCJ / MPA Joint degree Program

 - Joint degree candidates will not receive either degree until all requirements for both programs have been satisfied.
 Students deciding against completing a second degree must satisfy all first degree program requirements as if the student had never been a joint degree candidate.

 - The joint degree required a total of 60 credit hours (20 courses).
-Candidates are required to complete the 13 core courses (39 credits) included in the MSCJ and MPA programs, four criminal justice electives (12 credits), and two general electives (6 credits).
-Advanced students intending to enroll in a doctoral degree program should complete CCJ 6915 Supervised Research.
-General electives taken from outside fields must be relevant to criminal justice or public administration and approved by the Graduate Advisor.
+Candidates are required to complete the 13 core courses (39 credits) included in the MSCJ and MPA programs, four criminal justice electives (12 credits), and three general electives (9 credits).